To most Americans,

 girls and boys have more freedom to explore their own interests

-and abilities than in the coed classroom.
+and abilities in single-gender classrooms.

 Girls who attend single-sex schools are more likely